 Rolling out our supply chain standards

 Our success in the marketplace relies on responsible behaviour and good corporate citizenship.
 One of these responsibilities is the maintenance of high environmental and social standards within the supply chain.
 We continually review our approach to ethical and sustainable supply chain management since it is vital that our relationships with business partners and suppliers are aligned with our approach to CR.
 We have developed a detailed supplier code of practice, which we initially piloted across our sites in Bangladesh.
-We are now rolling out the code as part of a broader global implementation strategy and this work will be completed by the end of 2016.
-Have a look at our case studies which explain the roll out programme in China during the early part of 2015, and in 2016 in Turkey, Hong Kong, Vietnam and Indonesia.
+We have rolled out the code as part of a broader global implementation strategy and this work was completed by the end of 2016.
+We carried out over 30 face-to-face supplier engagement workshops across 15 countries,targeting over 80% of our key suppliers.
+Have a look at our case study for more detail.

 Supply chain audits